 Additionally, in order to facilitate the direct flow of tangible economic benefits to income-eligible residential participants, the Agency and its Illinois Solar for All Program Administrator asked the United States Department of Housing and Urban Development ("HUD") to clarify the treatment of Illinois Solar for All benefits for cost allowance-based income-eligible housing programs.
 HUD confirmed that for community solar credits, HUD program participants residing in individually metered properties in Illinois will not see a rent increase or utility allowance adjustment.
-This guidance was announced on the Illinois Solar for All website.447 The Agency expects that HUD will issue additional guidance on solar credits from on-site distributed generation.
+This guidance was announced on the Illinois Solar for All website.479 The Agency expects that HUD will issue additional guidance on solar credits from on-site distributed generation.

-445 See Appendix E, tab "Program Specific Assumptions."
+477 See Appendix E, tab "Program Specific Assumptions."

 Program incentives are calculated to create economic benefits through lowered net energy costs for participants.
-Except for projects the Home Repairs Pilot,448 Program incentives are not calculated to provide assistance for additional costs that may be required to make a specific project viable (e.g., costs associated with roof repairs or wiring upgrades).
+Except for projects in the Home Repairs Pilot, 480 Program incentives are not calculated to provide assistance for additional costs that may be required to make a specific project viable (e.g., costs associated with roof repairs or wiring upgrades).
 Additional incentives to pay for these types of costs are generally not available through the Illinois Solar for All Program, but the Agency encourages participants to explore alternative sources of funding as needed.
 For example, Public Act 102-0662 created a number of new initiatives administered by other State agencies, such as the Department of Commerce and Economic Opportunity ("DCEO") and the Illinois Finance Authority, as described further in Section 8.8.4.
-The Agency and the Illinois Solar for All Program participants about utility-administered energy efficiency programs, weatherization assistance programs, lead abatement programs, building repair and upgrade programs, and other forms of support.
-These programs are included in the Program Resource Guide.449
+The Agency and the Illinois Solar for All Program Administrator also work with Illinois Solar for All Approved Vendors to inform and educate Program participants about utility-administered energy efficiency programs, weatherization assistance programs, lead abatement programs, building repair and upgrade programs, and other forms of support.
+These programs are included in the Program Resource Guide.
+481